Tsjuder is one of the later bands to emerge from the Norwegian black

 most of the tracks dead in the water.

-of Emperor thrown in.
+bits of Emperor thrown in.
 Even Nag's vocals sound like a weak impersonation of Hat.
-Everything about this is average, and that
+Everything about this is average, and

-is being generous.
+that is being generous.
 That said, this is probably the best thing that Tsjuder ever released.
-This is not a horrible demo, and
+This is not a horrible demo,

-can be enjoyed on some level, but it offers absolutely nothing that had not already been heard a thousand times, even by late
+and can be enjoyed on some level, but it offers absolutely nothing that had not already been heard a thousand times, even

 (17 Mar.
 2015)